Immortale-dev/QTest/README.md

 ## Dist

-Additionally we've generated one file **.hpp** file you can use to include full testing framework functionality.
+Additionally we've generated single **.hpp** file you can use to include full testing framework functionality.
 You can find this file placed to **/dist** folder.
 It is lightweight - less that **25kb** totally.